B.C. wildfires: The damage so far, and how you can help

 - By the weekend, more than 1,000 firefighters were either deployed or on days of rest.
 At least 200 contractors backed them up.
 An additional 300 firefighters recruited from other parts of Canada are expected to arrive on Monday and Tuesday.

 - The Red Cross is collecting donations here to help families displaced by the fires.
+To make a $10 donation by phone, text “FIRES” to 45678.

 - British Columbians are getting donations and advice from the residents of Fort McMurray, Alta., which suffered its own devastating fire just over a year ago.